 What Causes Diabetic Retinopathy?

-There are two stages of DR:
+There are two stages of diabetic retinopathy:

 Non-proliferative diabetic retinopathy is the initial stage of the condition and is characterised by the weakening of the retinal blood vessels.
 This causes the blood vessels to thin and bulge outwards, and consequently, they may leak fluid and bleed into the retina.

-Proliferative diabetic retinopathy is the more advanced, serious stage of DR. It occurs when new, abnormal blood vessels begin to grow in response to the reduced blood supply to the existing blood vessels.
+Proliferative diabetic retinopathy is the more advanced, serious stage of diabetic retinopathy.
+It occurs when new, abnormal blood vessels begin to grow in response to the reduced blood supply to the existing blood vessels.
 These new blood vessels are very fragile and may leak into the vitreous humour.
 This can cause the formation of scar tissue that may pull on the retina and lead to retinal detachment.

 Risk Factors for Diabetic Retinopathy